-Having talked about all these bugs and issues, Respawn has already acknowledged the problems and has been issuing some basic workaround options.
+Having discussed all these bugs and issues, Respawn has already acknowledged the problems and has issued some basic workaround options.

 In fact, Respawn had to temporarily disable the Frag Out banner frames for Rampart and Bloodhound so as to totally fix the bug associated with them.

-Although users also came up with workarounds and shared them with others, a lot of these issues have continued to affect players of the game.
+Although users also came up with workarounds and shared them with others, many of these issues have continued to affect game players.

-EAHelp revealed that it’s fully aware of the errors that players are encountering while trying to play Apex Legends and then gave some troubleshooting options for the users to try.
+EAHelp revealed that it’s fully aware of the errors players are encountering while trying to play Apex Legends and then gave some troubleshooting options for the users.
 The steps are highlighted below;

 1) Launch Apex Legends